okbob/pspg/README.md

 support for tabular data.
 I found few projects, but no one was completed for this purpose.
 I decided to write some small specialized pager for usage as `psql` pager.

+This pager can be used from `mysql` client too.

 ## Main target
 * possibility to freeze first few rows, first few columns